 Here are two major web design errors that you must avoid completely when you design your website.

 #1 Forgetting Why You Have A Website

 There are literally thousands of business websites on the internet that seem to have no purpose whatsoever…don’t let yours become another one.
-It seems crazy that a business would pay a web designer to design them a website, only for that site to have no discernible reason to exist other than to showcase the designer’s skills.
+It seems crazy that a business would pay a web designer to design them a website, only for that site to have no discernible reason to exist other than to showcase their skills built from web design tips.

 When you sit down to plan the design of your website, the first question to answer is what goal or goals do you want the website to achieve for your business.
 If it’s a simple one-page sales letter or video, then the obvious purpose is sales.
 Some single page sites might have the alternative goal of gaining email subscribers.

 If branding is of paramount importance above all else, then branding should be prominent throughout the site.
 Your site might be a blog where you share information to build trust and eventually customers.
 A larger corporate site may have information on the company, with product ranges and services fully explained in order to generate leads.

 Whether it is any of these or one of the many other reasons why you’d want your business to have a website online, when you come to design it, make sure that purpose is fully accommodated its design and structure.

 #2 It’s Nothing More Than a Graphics Fest